apache/iotdb/docs/UserGuide/Query-Data/Group-By.md

 ## Aggregation By Variation
 IoTDB supports grouping by continuous stable values through the `GROUP BY VARIATION` statement.

+Group-By-Variation wil set the first point in group as the base point,
-If the data remains stable in a range of given threshold over a period of time, the data point will be grouped together and execute aggregation query.
+then if the difference between the new data and base point is small than or equal to delta, the data point will be grouped together and execute aggregation query (The calculation of difference and the meaning of delte are introduced below).
 The groups won't overlap and there is no fixed start time and end time.
 The syntax of clause is as follows:
 ```sql
 group by variation(controlExpression[,delta][,ignoreNull=true/false])